Exploring the Origins and Influences of Rap and Drill Music

 Drill music is a subgenre of rap music that emerged in the early 2010s, mainly in the city of Chicago.
 It is characterized by its dark and aggressive sound, violent lyrics, and often includes references to street life and gang culture.

-See also Best drill bits for drilling through metal
+See also Best drill bit for tires

 Origin